-Largo, Florida – January 04, 2019 – Beckwith Electric is now accepting registrations for the 2019 Protection & Control Seminar to be held July 29-August 1, 2019, at the Sandpearl Resort in Clearwater Beach, Florida.
+Largo, Florida – October 10, 2019 – Beckwith Electric is now accepting registrations for the 2020 Protection & Control Seminar to be held July 27-30, 2020, at the Sandpearl Resort in Clearwater Beach, Florida.

 The seminar includes four days of intensive training and instruction, course materials, up to 2.8 Continuing Education Units (CEUs), 28 Professional Development Hours (PDHs), or 28 Continuing Technical Development Credits (CTDs), and the opportunity to interact with our knowledgeable instructors in a casual classroom environment.
 Participant interaction is encouraged to gain from the shared experiences of others.
 Opportunities to discuss needs-based case studies and examples are available throughout the seminar.

-Hands-on Testing Lab Breakout Sessions have been added to the schedule for the 2019 seminar.
+Hands-on Testing Lab Breakout Sessions are also part of the seminar.
 These hands-on sessions are designed for individuals who are not required to learn complex setting equations, but want a solid understanding of proper test procedures.

 The following is covered in the Hands-on Testing Lab Breakout Sessions: